nkeoboupha/svm-image-classifier/README.md

 ## Limitations

-* Development was conducted with the reasonable assumptions that both training and classification would occur on little-endian systems that use 8-bit bytes and define `double` similarly
+* Development was conducted with the reasonable assumption that both training and classification would occur on little-endian systems that use 8-bit bytes and define `double` similarly
 * Degraded accuracy may occur when using images that do not use one byte per color channel